borislit/yoshi-1/website/docs/editor-flow/runtime-api/yoshi-flow-editor-runtime.md

 ```

 ## `BILogger`
-It is a consumer.
-It will render a `children` function with `biLogger` passed to provider.
+Renders a `children` function with `biLogger` relevant for current environment.

-You can configure 2 different kinds of BI logger according to user's roles which events you want to log: owner and visitor.
+You can configure 2 different kind of BI logger according to user's roles: owner and visitor:

-For both loggers you'll have the same `BILogger` HOCs, the only difference - it will pass a logger according to relevant environment.

 - **Owner** will be available in `Settings` panel.
-- **Visitor** will be available in `Widget` and `controller`.
+- **Visitor** will be available in `Widget`, `controller` and `initAppForPage` in `viewer.app.ts`.

-After you generate a project, a demo bi logger (`bi-logger-editor-flow-template`) will be added to `.application.json` configuration.
+After you generate a project, a demo BI logger (`bi-logger-editor-flow-template`) will be added to `.application.json` configuration.
-It's just for show case and it should be finally repaced with your one.
+It's a show case and should be finally repaced with user's BI logger schema.
-To configure own biLogger, please read the [fed-handbook BI section](https://github.com/wix-private/fed-handbook/blob/master/BI.md#overview).
+To configure own BI logger, please read the [fed-handbook BI section](https://github.com/wix-private/fed-handbook/blob/master/BI.md#overview).

 **Settings.tsx**
 ```tsx